sarah-antillia/Tensorflow-Image-Segmentation-CDD-CESM-Mammogram/README.md

 <h2>Tensorflow-Image-Segmentation-CDD-CESM-Mammogram (2024/11/02)</h2>

-This is the second experiment of Image Segmentation for Retinal Vessel based on the latest <a href="https://github.com/sarah-antillia/Tensorflow-Image-Segmentation-API">Tensorflow-Image-Segmentation-API</a>, and
+This is the second experiment of Image Segmentation for CDD-CESM-Mammogram based on the latest <a href="https://github.com/sarah-antillia/Tensorflow-Image-Segmentation-API">Tensorflow-Image-Segmentation-API</a>, and
 <a href="https://drive.google.com/file/d/19SExQHl6kbCkWm80I1ANy2v1bLRvtqF_/view?usp=sharing">